mmcaulif/Cardio/README.md

 * [ ] QOL Runner and Gatherer changes
   * [x] Add num for buffer's store method to part of runner/gatherer, instead of manually calculated
   * [ ] Write up documents and doc strings for Runner and Gatherer to make it easier to understand!!!
-    * Include dimensions etc.
-    * Use NumPy style docs
+    * Use google style docstrings
   * [ ] Verify that Runner can be used without supplying an agent in a manner as expected
+    * an agent will need to be initially supplied for warmup but allow for it afterwards
   * [ ] Implement sequence/trajectory collection to runner/gatherer, have it be compatible with n-step
     * This is can be done via the replay buffer most likely!